hzoo/hopeinsource.com/episodes/faith.md

 ---
-title: "01: Faith and open source"
+title: "01: Faith and Open Source"
 date: "2018-10-16"
 time: "33"
 description: We talk about our backgrounds and motivation for doing this podcast, and why the practice of faith seems so prevalent among open source developers.